simon-larsson/ballbeam-gym/README.md

 - [VisualBallBeamBalanceEnv](https://github.com/simon-larsson/ballbeam-gym#visualballbeambalanceenv) - Same as above but only using simulation plot as observation space.
 - [BallBeamSetpointEnv](https://github.com/simon-larsson/ballbeam-gym#ballbeamsetpointenv) - Objective is to keep the ball as close to a set position on the beam as possible using key state variables as observation space.
 - [VisualBallBeamSetpointEnv](https://github.com/simon-larsson/ballbeam-gym#visualballbeamsetpointenv) - Same as above but only using simulation plot as observation space.
+- [BallBeamThrowEnv](https://github.com/simon-larsson/ballbeam-gym#ballbeamthrowenv) - Objective is to throw the ball as far as possible to the right possible using key state variables as observation space.
+- [VisualBallBeamThrowEnv](https://github.com/simon-larsson/ballbeam-gym#visualballbeamthrowenv) - Same as above but only using simulation plot as observation space.

 #### Alias
 - `BallBeamBalance-v0`
 - `VisualBallBeamBalance-v0`
 - `BallBeamSetpoint-v0`
 - `VisualBallBeamSetpoint-v0`
+- `BallBeamThrow-v0`
+- `VisualBallBeamThrow-v0`

 ---